-If you develop coronavirus symptoms, you must self-isolate to prevent you from passing it on and to keep those around you safe.
+If you develop coronavirus symptoms, you must self-isolate to prevent you passing it on and keep those around you safe.

-From 28 September 2020 – 31 January 2021, if you meet all of the below criteria, you will be eligible for a one-off payment of £500 – called a Test and Trace support payment - to support you to self-isolate and to make up for lost income.
-The criteria is as follows:
+From 28 September 2020 to 31 January 2021, if you meet all of the criteria below, you will be eligible for a one-off payment of £500.
+This is called a Test and Trace Support Payment.
+It is to support you to self-isolate and to make up for lost income.
+The criteria are as follows:

 - You are employed or self-employed, are unable to work from home and will lose income as a result; and

-- You are currently receiving Universal Credit, Working Tax Credit, income-related Employment and Support Allowance, income-based Jobseeker's Allowance, Income Support, Housing Benefit or Pension Credit.
+- You are currently receiving or are the partner of someone who is receiving Universal Credit, Working Tax Credit, income-related Employment and Support Allowance, income-based Jobseeker's Allowance, Income Support, Housing Benefit or Pension Credit.

-If you are not receiving one of the listed benefits but are on a low income, unable to work from home and self-isolation will cause you hardship, you may still be entitled to a discretionary payment.
+If you or your partner are not receiving one of the listed benefits but are on a low income, unable to work from home and self-isolation will cause you hardship, you may still be entitled to a discretionary payment.